Update: The Alumni Race Scheduled for August 5th, 2020 has been cancelled due to the public health guidelines.

 Summer Voluntary Donation:

 There are no coaching stipends for summer practices.
-To help offset some of the cost of coaching we suggest a voluntary donation of $50.
+To help offset some of the cost of coaching we suggest a voluntary donation of $75.
 However, any amount is appreciated.
-No students will be barred from participating in this activity or negatively impacted because of a failure to donate money to the program.
+No students will be barred from participating in this activity or negatively impacted if they don’t donate money to the program.

 Alcohol and Other Drugs: